grafana/loki/docs/sources/api/_index.md

 Displays a web page with the distributor hash ring status, including the state, healthy and last heartbeat time of each distributor.

-### `GET /compactor/ring`

-Displays a web page with the compactor hash ring status, including the state, healthy and last heartbeat time of each compactor.

 ## `GET /metrics`

 `/metrics` exposes Prometheus metrics.
 See